dermotreynolds/deleteme/_posts/2017-03-28-simple-app-to-github.md

 - Azure
 - Terraform

+This article covers off installing software, creating accounts and uploading a very basic app to GitHub.
+We will build on this in later articles.

 ## Install software and create accounts

 Before we get started you need to install some software and create some accounts: